Customer success vs customer support: Why they’re both important

 After-call surveys and polls are a good way to gauge success on a smaller scale.
 Some companies also use those surveys to suss out which agents have a higher success rate with consumers and which ones don’t.

-This one can also be highly subjective based on how the interaction went and how the issue or the question was resolved.
-It still is helpful for team leaders to conduct a “continuous learning” program for those who have a low rate.
+It is still helpful for team leaders to conduct a “continuous learning” program for those who have a low rate.

 Why is customer support important to achieve consumer success?

-Customer assistance is directly tied and related to satisfaction and success.
+Customer assistance is directly tied to and related to satisfaction and success.
 Otherwise, how can businesses gauge and measure how much of a good job they’re doing without interaction?

 Customer success and customer support: Co-existing